Holi Date 2017

 Holi/ Holika Dahan- Sunday 12 March

 Dhulandi/ Rangwali Holi- Monday 13 March

 Holi, the festival of colors in India, is perhaps one of the most enjoyable festival celebrated in this world.
 It is also one of the major religious Hindu festival.
 Holi is celebrated on the day of Purnima in the month of Falgun that corresponds with the months of February-March of English calender.
 Purnima is the full moon day and carries great significance in the Hindu lunar calender.

 Holi Celebrations in India

-After having the refreshing drink Thandai, people who are tired by playing with colors whole day long, bhang is an intoxicating drink that is traditionally had for experiencing full on fun.
+After having the refreshing drink Thandai, people who are tired by playing with colors whole day long, get energy.
+On the other hand, the intoxicant bhang is traditionally had for experiencing full fun.
 Holi sweets like ‘gujhiya,’ ‘puran poli’ etc. and holi chaat (snacks) like ‘kanji ke vade,’ ‘shaahi toast’ too are relished by people on holi day.

 Apart from the Holi rituals and traditional holi colors, sweets, drinks etc. there are modern ways too for celebrating Holi.
 These are in form of Holi cards, greetings and Holi SMS wishes that people send to their friends and relatives staying away from them.